zacharytaylor-FS/Advanced_Server_Languages/README.md

 ---

 <p>Welcome to my Advance Serverside Languages Repo.
-The purpose of this repo is to share my knowledge with other developers and a way to track my skills along my web developer journey. </p>
+As you will see a folder for Assignments and Activities, once a assignment/activity is done the work will be saved under a branch like so, 'assignments/1.2-first-assignment'.
+The main purpose of this repo is to share my knowledge gained from Advanced Serverside Languages Online class from Full Sail University and a way to track my skills and progress along my web developer journey. </p>

 ## Topics